TsingWei/LiteTrack/README.md

 # LiteTrack
+Our manuscript has been accepted by ICRA 2024.

 Official implementation of [[arxiv]](https://arxiv.org/abs/2309.09249)"LiteTrack: Layer Pruning with Asynchronous Feature Extraction for Lightweight and Efficient Visual Tracking"

 TODO list: